 - The celebrated, early thirteenth-century de Brailes Psalter, known as the “New College Psalter” - the most elaborate surviving example of the work of manuscript artist, William de Brailes (fl.
 1230-60), as well as another thirteenth-century illuminated Psalter, written at St Alban’s Abbey;

-- An early fourteenth-century, illuminated Anglo-Norman prose translation of the Apocalypse of St John, of sumptuous artistry - the “New College Apocalypse”;
+- An early fourteenth-century, illuminated Anglo-Norman prose translation of the Apocalypse of St John, of sumptuous artistry - the “New College Apocalypse”, also known as the “Bohun Apocalypse”;

 - A fifteenth-century illustrated manuscript of the Qu’ran;